homedir Rust Crate

 The Development of Version 0.3.0

 After I finished version 0.2.1 last year (2023), I took a break the development of this crate.
-At the time, I remained dissatisfied with my crate’s implementaiton on Windows, due to the use of the wmi and serde crates as dependencies.
+At the time, I remained dissatisfied with my crate’s implementation on Windows, due to the use of the wmi and serde crates as dependencies.
 There is nothing wrong with these crates, I simply wanted my crate to leave as small of a footprint as possible.

 Around Christmas time last year, I had a look at finally removing these dependencies.
 However, after investigating the problem for a short period, I observed a sad fact about the steps I would need to perform.
 Previously, I used the windows-sys crate, which contains raw C-like hooks to the Win32 API.
 However, to perform the operations the wmi crate did, I needed to use the windows crate, which contained more abstracted C++-like hooks.
-This is because the one specific interface I needed to use, IWbemLocator , does not exist within the C Win32 API.
+This is because the one specific interface I needed to use, IWbemLocator, does not exist within the C Win32 API.
 I know this to be the case because I searched for WbemLocator within the windows-rs repository, and the only results I found were within the windows crate.
 At the time, facing the prospects of needing to re-write the entire Windows portion of my library to use a new API, I turned in the towel.

 A few days ago (July 2024), I was browsing crates on crates.io when I decided to check in on my crate.
 There, I was stunned to learn that there were over one hundred thousand downloads!
 At that point, I felt like I had a duty to re-write the Windows portion of my library to fix the flaw I perceived existed there.
 So, I re-wrote my entire implementation, and then did a deep dive into MSN documentation to re-implement the features that were originally in wmi.
 I also referenced the source code of wmi.